-As can be seen in Table 13 below, 76.2% of permissions for new residential development granted within this monitoring period have complied with the targets specified in DMP Policy CCF1.
-For new non-residential development of 1,000sqm or more, only one of two permissions (50.0%) were providing measures for renewable or low carbon energy generation in line with the requirements of DMP Policy CCF1.
+As can be seen in Table 13 below, 73.9% of permissions for new residential development granted within this monitoring period have complied with the targets specified in DMP Policy CCF1.
+For new non-residential development of 1,000sqm or more, two permissions (100.0%) were providing measures for renewable or low carbon energy generation in line with the requirements of DMP Policy CCF1.